-- The practice offered proactive, personalised care to meet the needs of the older people in their population. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs. - The practice scored well on the Quality and Outcomes Framework for conditions related to this population group.
-For example, they achieved 100% of the points available for Chronic Obstructive Pulmonary Disorder, Heart Failure and Dementia.
+- The practice offered proactive, personalised care to meet the needs of the older people in its population. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs. - The practice scored well on the Quality and Outcomes Framework for conditions related to this population group.
+For example, they achieved 100% of the points available for Heart Failure and Dementia, and 99.7% for Chronic Obstructive Pulmonary Disorder.